aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOC to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Converting a DOC file to XLTM format is a common requirement for Python developers.
+XLTM format is a Microsoft Excel Open XML Macro-Enabled Template file which is used to store data in a tabular format.
+It is a widely used format for data storage and manipulation.
+Converting a DOC file to XLTM format helps to store the data in a structured format and makes it easier to manipulate the data.

+<h2>How Aspose.Total helps for doc to xltm conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs which helps to automate the conversion process of a DOC file to XLTM format.
+It is a combination of two APIs, Aspose.Words for Python via .NET and Aspose.Cells for Python via .NET.
+Aspose.Words for Python via .NET API helps to convert the DOC file to HTML format.
+After that Aspose.Cells for Python via .NET API helps to save the created HTML into desired Microsoft Excel format.
+This two step process helps to convert a DOC file to XLTM format.

 {{% /blocks/products/pf/feature-page-summary %}}